CBorowski-dev/docs-operaton-org/content/introduction/downloading-camunda.md

 # Download the Runtime

-Camunda is a flexible framework which can be used in different contexts.
+Operaton is a flexible framework which can be used in different contexts.
 See [Architecture Overview] ({{< ref "/introduction/architecture.md" >}}) for more details.
-Based on how you want to use Camunda, you can choose a different distribution.
+Based on how you want to use Operaton, you can choose a different distribution.

-## Community vs. Enterprise Edition

-Camunda provides separate runtime downloads for community users and enterprise subscription customers:

-* [Community download page][community-download-page]
-* [Enterprise download page][enterprise-download-page]

-It is also possible to run Camunda with [Spring Boot][run-with-spring-boot] and [Docker][run-with-docker].

 ## Full Distribution

-Download the full distribution if you want to use a [shared process engine][shared-engine] or if you want to get to know Camunda quickly, without any additional setup or installation steps required.
+Download the full distribution if you want to use a [shared process engine][shared-engine] or if you want to get to know Operaton quickly, without any additional setup or installation steps required.

 The full distribution bundles